Please email or call Treetec for a free quote on Elm Leaf Beetle treatment in Melbourne and Victoria.

 How often should I treat my tree for Elm Leaf Beetle?

-At Treetec we suggest a soil or stem treatment every three years, in some instances the treatment will last longer particularly if your tree is isolated from other trees with Elm Beetle infestations.
+At Treetec we suggest a stem or soil treatment every three years, in some instances the treatment will last longer particularly if your tree is isolated from other trees with Elm Beetle infestations.

 In the third year we often see a small increase in damage however it is normally at manageable / acceptable levels.
 If it is left much longer the Elm Beetle population can increase dramatically.